PDC-support/pdc-intro/episodes/compile-on-gpu.md

 # Example 1: Offloading to GPU with HIP - building

-In this example we build and test run a Hello World C++ code in which offloading to GPU is done with the heterogeneous interface for portability (HIP).
-The program is built with the AMD hipcc compiler.
+Build and test run a Hello World C++ code which offloads to GPU via the heterogeneous interface for portability (HIP).

 * Download the source code
    - ``wget https://raw.githubusercontent.com/PDC-support/introduction-to-pdc/master/example/hello_world_gpu.cpp``